3rd Annual Virtual Diabetes Symposium

 The Delaware Diabetes Coalition is excited to host a Diabetes Symposium specific to the needs of Delaware School Nurses, dietitians and CDCES’.
-Attendees will understand the effects of exercise, outside social influences, mental health and insulin pumps on children and teens living with diabetes.
+We will examine an array of topics with a focus on diabetes resources, events and a toolkit to assist school nurses with their diabetic care.

 This activity is intended for Delaware accredited school nurses, dietitians and CDCESs to receive continuing education credits.
 It is also open to all educators with students with diabetes in their classroom.